Prosecutor must write reasons to reject PTI State v Eager

 For the following reasons, we conclude that defendant's rejection was based on inappropriate factors and remand for reconsideration of defendant's application.

 In the time between defendant's application for PTI, and this decision, the Supreme Court held that it is improper to rely upon previously dismissed charges alone as evidence in support of a "continuing pattern of antisocial behavior."
 State v.
 K.S., 220 N.J.
 190, 201-02 (2015); N.J.S.A.
 2C:43-12(e)(8).
 In that case, the Court determined that a prosecutor could no longer consider arrests resulting in diversion or dismissal to bar a defendant's admission into PTI.
-K.S.supra, 220N.J. at 202.
+K.S., supra, 220N.J. at 202.
 While acknowledging a prosecutor's "broad discretion to determine if a defendant should be diverted," the Court nonetheless concluded that prior dismissed or diverted charges may not be included in the evaluation of a PTI application.
 Id. at 199-200, 202.

 K.S. reiterated that, "[w]hen a reviewing court determines that the 'prosecutor's decision was arbitrary, irrational, or otherwise an abuse of discretion, but not a patent and gross abuse of discretion,' the reviewing court may remand to the prosecutor for further consideration."
 Ibid. at 200 (quoting State v.
 Dalglish, 86 N.J.
 503, 509 (1981)).
 Accordingly, we vacate the trial court's order rejecting defendant from PTI and remand the matter to the prosecutor for further consideration in light of K.S.